Robert B. Wilson: Memberships and awards

 He is an elected member of the National Academy of Sciences, a designated 'distinguished fellow' of the American Economic Association, and a fellow, former officer and Council member of the Econometric Society.
 He was conferred an honorary Doctor of Economics degree in 1986 by the Norwegian School of Economics and Business Administration.
 In 1995, he was conferred an honorary Doctor of Laws degree by the University of Chicago.
 In 2014, Wilson won a Golden Goose Award for his work involving auction design.

 He has won the BBVA Foundation Frontiers of Knowledge Award (2015) in the Economics, Finance and Management category for his "pioneering contributions to the analysis of strategic interactions when economic agents have limited and different information about their environment".
 With colleagues David M. Kreps and Paul Milgrom, he was awarded the 2018 John J. Carty Award for the Advancement of Science.

+Political views

+In June 2024, 16 Nobel Prize in Economics laureates, including Wilson, signed an open letter arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.